Gates Foundation: Financials

 The foundation explains on its website that its trustees divided the organization into two entities: the Bill & Melinda Gates Foundation and the Bill & Melinda Gates Foundation Trust.
 The foundation section, based in Seattle, US, "focuses on improving health and alleviating extreme poverty", and its trustees are currently Bill and Melinda Gates; Warren Buffett announced his resignation as a trustee on June 23, 2021.
 The trust section manages "the investment assets and transfer proceeds to the foundation as necessary to achieve the foundation's charitable goals"—it holds the assets of Bill and Melinda Gates, who are the sole trustees, and receives contributions from Buffett.

 The foundation posts its audited financial statements and 990-PF forms on the "Financials" section of its website as they become available.
-At the end of 2012, the foundation registered a cash sum of $4,998,000, down from $10,810,000 at the end of 2011.
-Unrestricted net assets at the end of 2012 were worth $31,950,613,000, while total assets were worth $37,176,777,000.
+At the end of 2023, the foundation registered a cash sum of $194,354,000, and net assets of $71,290,995,000 (of which 99.84% are unrestricted).

 Trust investments

-As of 31 March 2025, according to documents filed with the U.S. Securities and Exchange Commission, the trust owned the following investments:
+As of 31 March 2025, according to documents filed with the U.S. Securities and Exchange Commission, the trust owned the following investments (close to 200 million shares) worth a total of almost $42 billion:

 Global development division

 Christopher Elias leads the foundation's efforts to combat extreme poverty through grants as president of the Global Development Program.

-In March 2006, the foundation announced a $5 million grant for the International Justice Mission (IJM), a human rights organization based in Washington, D.C., US to work in the area of sex trafficking.
+In March 2006, the foundation announced a $5 million grant for the International Justice Mission (IJM), a human rights organization based in Washington, D.C. to work in the area of sex trafficking.
 The official announcement explained that the grant would allow the IJM to "create a replicable model for combating sex trafficking and slavery" that would involve the opening of an office in a region with high rates of sex trafficking, following research.
 The office was opened for three years for the following purposes: "conducting undercover investigations, training law enforcement, rescuing victims, ensuring appropriate aftercare, and seeking perpetrator accountability".

 The IJM used the grant money to found "Project Lantern" and established an office in the Philippines city of Cebu.
-In 2010, the results of the project were published, in which the IJM stated that Project Lantern had led to "an increase in law enforcement activity in sex trafficking cases, an increase in commitment to resolving sex trafficking cases among law enforcement officers trained through the project, and an increase in services – like shelter, counseling, and career training – provided to trafficking survivors".
+In 2010, the results of the project were published, in which the IJM stated that Project Lantern had led to "an increase in law enforcement activity in sex trafficking cases, an increase in commitment to resolving sex trafficking cases among law enforcement officers trained through the project, and an increase in services—like shelter, counseling, and career training—provided to trafficking survivors".
 At the time that the results were released, the IJM was exploring opportunities to replicate the model in other regions.